lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 > training for at most the same number of iterations.

-* Before: the common experience was that pruned architectures are harder to train from scratch
+Before the lottery ticket hypothesis (LTH) the common experience was that pruned architectures were harder to train from scratch.
-* With iterative pruning, smaller winning tickets can be identifier than with one-shot pruning.
-But it is more expensive as it requires retraining.
-* uses learning rate warmup for deeper models
-* uses layer-wise pruning for LeNet, Conv-2/4/6, but global pruning for Resnet-18 and VGG-19
-* Interaction with dropout: dropout may prime a network to be pruned and could make winning tickets easier to find
+The LTH, however, states that subsets of weights can be trained to match or even outperform the accuracy of the unpruned network, when the initializiation is retained.
+These subsets are called *winning tickets*.
+They author's compare the trained accuracy of winning tickets against randomly initialized weights with the same structure (*random tickets*) as a winning ticket.
+The authors have shown that winning tickets exists for LeNet and Conv-2/4/6, Resnet-18 and VGG-19.

+#### Procedure to identify winning tickets

+until desired sparsity is reached:
+1. train a full model
+2. prune away a certain fraction of parameters
+3. use mask of retrained parameters and retrain with there original initialization
+4. repeat from step 2 (iterative pruning)

 * compare against random tickets, retain mask but init randomly
 * winning tickets generalize better than random tickets
 * winning tickets' initialization is important